renevans/Final-project/README.md

 Combined_dataframe → includes code to combine the list of sold apartments, their features and selling prices

-Cleaning dataframe(part 1) and (part 2) → Performing exploratory analysis and cleaning data so it can be used in a model.
+Cleaning dataframe(part 1) and (part 2) → performing exploratory analysis and cleaning data so it can be used in a model

 Model_final_transaction_price → code for fitting/training various models to predict transaction prices